Promoting Research Collaboration with Open Data Driven Team Recommendation in Response to Call for Proposals: Related Work

+Closer to our setting, \cite{machado2019fair} proposed brute force and heuristic approaches to create team recommendations in multidisciplinary projects, where most suitable candidates are incrementally selected until project requirements are fulfilled.
+However, unlike our work, they do not use any metrics to quantitatively measure the effectiveness of recommended teams, and additionally assume that an individual member may completely fulfill one skill requirement.
 The complexity of making multi-criteria decisions and building successful teams also increases with the number of available candidates.
 Evaluating the goodness of every team permutation quickly becomes computationally prohibitive and NP-hard~\cite{roy2014exploiting}.
 The semantics of group recommendation algorithms were also defined by a means of a Consensus Function, where \textit{disagreement} amongst group members was introduced as a factor to influence the generated recommendations~\cite{ameryahia2009group}.
 Alternatively, methods have also been proposed to seek a certain level of \textit{agreement} amongst group members, where individuals preferences are iteratively brought closer, until a desired threshold is achieved~\cite{castro2015consensus}.
 Search-based optimization techniques were also explored using a queuing simulation model to maximize resource usage in software project management~\cite{di2011use}.
 Another application of team formation is in entrepreneurial domains~\cite{lazar2020entrepreneurial}, where entrepreneurs search for trustworthy partners \textit{and} investors when building new ventures.

-Existing literature systematically answers many questions regarding what, why, and how teams are formed~\cite{juarez2021comprehensive, costa2020team, takai2017towards, zainal2020team}.
-However, recruiting a group of experts to work towards a common goal does not guarantee that they will \textit{always} operate as a team~\cite{juarez2021comprehensive}.
+Existing literature systematically answers many questions regarding what, why, and how teams are formed~\cite{costa2020team, juarez2021comprehensive}.
+However, recruiting a group of experts to work towards a common goal does not guarantee that they will \textit{always} operate as a team.